AdityaMittal12/Cpp/README.md

 # Cpp
-posting some hand picked c++ solution for practical understanding of core conpects and helping the community.
+posting some hand picked c++ solution for practical understanding of basic core conpects and helping the community.